Visualizing Project Plans with Charts

 For Presentations:

-- Highlight critical path or key milestones
+- Highlight key milestones and completion dates

 For Sharing:

-- Export as Mermaid for technical teams
+- Use Mermaid syntax for technical teams on GitHub/Confluence

 - Screenshots for executives/non-technical stakeholders